 Her video poem ‘When’, a feminist reworking of Kipling’s ‘If-’ featuring sixteen female poets, was published in The Irish Times for International Women’s Day 2017.

 Her work has been shortlisted for several competitions, including Creative Writing Ink January 2016, the Annual Bangor Poetry Competition 2016, Hungry Hills Wild Atlantic Words Poetry Competition 2016 and the Over the Edge New Writer of the Year Competition 2016.
-She was commended in the Jonathan Swift Awards 2016.
+She was commended in the Jonathan Swift Awards 2016, and the Gregory O’Donoghue International Poetry Prize 2018.
 She was longlisted for the Cinnamon Press Pamphlet Prize 2017.

 Alice is an experienced public reader, having read widely on the Dublin circuit, as a featured poet at Flying South, The Monday Echo, A-Musings, Dreaming without sleep: a culture evening held by the Office of Public Works, Choicebox and Common Grounds Collective’s Open Canvas: a night in aid of Art Refuge UK.
 She was the poetry event coordinator for the Temple Bar Culture and Arts Festival 2016.
 In 2016 she was commissioned to give a lecture on the political power of poetry during View: Templebar Politcs, Arts & Ideas Festival.
 In April 2017 she was invited to read her poetry in NUI Maynooth as a part of their Herstory event.